SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/01-Arrays-in-Java.md

 }
 ```

-Using a for loop we iterate through the length of the array and assign a value to each element and then print the current element.
+Using a "for" loop, we iterate through the length of the array and assign a value to each element and then print the current element.

 - Accessing array elements:
 ``` java live